-Chapter Y code identifying the type of tissue harvested and the site of harvest Chapter Z site code identifying the harvest site, where this adds further information
+Chapter Y code identifying the type of tissue harvested and the site of harvest Chapter Z site code identifying the harvest site, where this adds further information Z94.- Laterality of operation (if applicable)

 The harvest of stem cells from bone marrow and the implantation into joint are performed during the same theatre visit.
 This is a different procedure to blood stem cell harvest and transplantation (PCSX8: Bone marrow transplantation and peripheral blood stem cell transplantation).